iamnitin/KryptoBuzz/README.md

 == Frequently Asked Questions ==

-If you have any questions, you can use Q&A page on www.kryptobuzz.com (Services > Q & A) or tweet me @KryptoBuzz.
+If you have any questions, you can use like and comment on facebook https://www.facebook.com/Kryptobuzz/.
 I will be happy to answer them.

 == Screenshots ==